-Student safety is a responsibility of the staff.
-All staff members are familiar with emergency procedures such as fire and tornado drills and accident reporting procedures.
+Student safety is a responsibility of all staff.
+All staff members are trained in emergency procedures such as fire and tornado drills and accident reporting procedures.
 Should a student be aware of any dangerous situation or accident, s/he must notify a staff person immediately.